 2. Cannon Beach

 Cannon Beach also provides many places to spend the night, with hotels like the Stephanie Inn setting a high bar for comfort, class, and ultimate vacation enjoyment.

-Accommodation: Where to Stay in Portland
+Accommodation: Where to Stay in Bend

 6. Columbia River Gorge